See how Quantive can help you achieve more of your strategy.

 Mastering strategic implementation — thinking it through step by step and getting your whole team involved — helps you pursue and achieve your high-level business objectives.
 With the right approach and technology, your organization can get implementation down to a science.

-As with all components of strategy management, strategy implementation is best handled using a strategic management platform.
+As with all components and phases of strategy management, the strategy implementation phase is best handled using a strategic management platform.
 It provides a shared space for teams and departments to collaborate.

 To assess your current level of success with your strategy implementation plan, ask yourself how well your plans translate to the real world.
-Are your teams carrying out the business's overall vision for the year or the quarter and achieving measurable results?
-Becoming more adept at and deliberate about strategy implementation closes gaps between the idea and the result.
+Does your company have ongoing successful strategy execution?
+Are your teams carrying out the business's overall vision and strategic plan for the year or the quarter and achieving measurable results?
+Becoming more adept at and deliberate about strategy implementation closes gaps between the strategy formulation and the strategic results.

 A structured and well-defined approach to strategy implementation will strengthen your company's ability to execute strategy effectively, minimize wasted effort, and maximize ROI.